• Skip to primary navigation

 • In a large salad bowl mix together cooked pearl barley with ⅔ of the pesto (store the remaining pesto for another day).

-• Add in rocket leaves and Grana Padano shavings and give it a nice mix.
+• Add in rocket leaves and cheese shavings and give it a nice mix.

-• With the help of your hands roll each slice of Prosciutto di San Daniele into the shape of a rose, and place on top of the salad.
+• With the help of your hands roll each slice of prosciutto into the shape of a rose, and place on top of the salad.

 • Add some optional freshly cracked black pepper and serve immediately.